Aquifer: An underground geological formation able to store and yield water (see artesian, confined, and unconfined aquifers).

 Monitoring well: A non-pumping well, generally of small diameter, that is used to measure the elevation of a water table or water quality.
 A piezometer, which is open only at the top and bottom of its casing, is one type of monitoring well.

-Perched aquifer: Localized zone of saturation above the main water table created by an underlying layer of impermeable material.
+Perched aquifer: Localized zone of saturation above the main water table created by a laterally limited layer of underlying impermeable material.

 Permeable/Permeability: Capable of transmitting water (porous rock, sediment, or soil); the rate at which water moves through rocks or soil.

-Permeable layer: A layer of porous material (rock, soil, unconsolidated sediment); in an aquifer, the layer through which water freely passes as it moves through the ground.
+Permeable layer: A layer of porous material (rock or unconsolidated sediment); in an aquifer, the layer through which water freely passes as it moves through the subsurface.

 Pore space: Openings between geologic material found underground.
 Also referred to as void space or interstices.